-One of the primary things that shows a member of the Royal Family’s status above an ordinary person is their title and style.
+One of the primary things that shows a member of the Royal Family’s status is their title and style.
 The title is the part which precedes their name and the style is what determines how one addresses the royal.
 Royal titles haven’t always been as they are now.
 The title of Prince/Princess has meant different things over the years too!

 It was during George I’s reign that the title of Prince began to mean something again.
 Before, the title was handed to many different people, included non-relations of the Royal Family.
 George I instituted calling his sons Princes with the style of Royal Highness, whilst grandchildren were princes with the style of just Highness.
 Royal Highness ranks higher than just Highness.